If you have ever had to deal with fleas, you perhaps already know how annoying they can be to both humans and animals alike.

 Bear in mind that baby fleas do not take blood meals, and neither the mature stage nor the larvae stage of fleas take abode on your pet, but rather lurk in the dark cracks and crevices of your home, such as hardwood floors, upholstered furnishings, rugs, and carpets.

-An adult flea only jumps on a host for food and can consume up to 15 times its body weight in its 10 to 15 blood meals every day.
+An adult flea only jumps on a host for food and can consume up to 15 times its body weight in 10 to 15 blood meals daily.

-As a general rule, you will find flea larvae in your pet’s bed and around it, but not on your animal’s body.
-Once you have confirmed that fleas are on the move, you can begin to treat your dog with an old-fashioned bath using chemical-free, organic, and sulfate-free shampoo.
+Generally, you will find flea larvae in your pet’s bed and around it, but not on your animal’s body.
+Once you have confirmed that fleas are on the move, you can treat your dog with an old-fashioned bath using chemical-free, organic, and sulfate-free shampoo.

-When you’re dealing with a flea infestation all by your self, it may sometimes feel like you’re not getting anywhere.
+When dealing with a flea infestation alone, it may sometimes feel like you’re not getting anywhere.
 Besides, it only takes one to two weeks for a flea population to explode into astronomic proportions.

 Don’t be dismayed.
-Like all pest issues, pest elimination is a process, and it takes a while to become flea free.
+Like all pest issues, pest elimination is a process that takes a while to become flea-free.

 However, if you get overwhelmed and assume your flea infestation may have become unmanageable, consider getting a licensed pest control professional who should successfully eliminate fleas.